 3. Have a Picnic in Central Park

 “I love going to Central Park and bringing food to have a picnic.
 Letting my kids just run and play in one big open field is so nice!” —Rockette Nicole B.

 4. Scream for Ice Cream

-“Ice cream is my favorite dessert, and my favorite place to go is OddFellows in Williamsburg, Brooklyn.
+“Ice cream is my favorite dessert, and my favorite place to go is OddFellows.
 It has unique flavors like Chorizo Caramel Swirl, Beet Goat Cheese and Candied Pistachio.
 The flavors change daily and it’s always fun to see what creative ones they’ve come up with.
 Grab a cone and walk a short distance to the pier, sit on a bench and look out at the midtown skyline while enjoying a delicious and unique treat!” —Rockette Tiffany G.

 5. Be a Foodie at Smorgasburg

 “Smorgasburg is the ultimate New York City culinary experience you can have.
 Set in two awesome locations in neighborhood areas of Brooklyn, this food fair experience is the epitome of FUN!
 What I love is that every vendor there is local or regional, and passionate about what they are creating, so you know it’s made with love!” —Rockette Lindsay H.

 “I always enjoy a trip to the iconic Coney Island!
 You can channel your inner kid and enjoy rides like the Cyclone, munch on a Coney Island dog or soak up some sun on the beach!” —Rockette Audrey T.

 7. Take a Trapeze Class at Chelsea Piers